Ashland, New Richmond and Rice Lake Campuses

 - Take letter of introduction to prospective employers for an interview.

 - Interview with the Joint Apprenticeship Committee (JAC)

-- Completion of the Accuplacer assessment for Reading and Arithmetic or Elementary Algebra.
+- Complete Accuplacer Next Gen entrance assessment (individuals with valid ACT or Classic Accuplacer scores do not have to test).
 Contact WITC Student Services Rice Lake, New Richmond, Superior, or Ashland.

 - Complete and return your application with a copy of a high school transcript or GED and a copy of driver's license or plan of travel.

 - Confirmation of admission from WITC WDA Office